Last updated on May 22nd, 2023 at 12:35 pm

 This is called Hydraulic Compression.
 This leads to a decrease in volume.

 The internal restoring force per unit area is called Hydraulic Stress.

 Related strain is called volume strain which is the ratio of change in volume and initial volume.

 Volume Strain = Δv / V ………………….
 (5)

-Next, we will state and discus the Hooke’s Law.
+Next, we will state and discuss Hooke’s Law.

-Hooke’s Law of Elasticity states that: For small deformations, stress is proportional to strain.
+Hooke’s Law of Elasticity states that: For small deformations, stress is directly proportional to strain.

 Stress ∝ strain

 So, Stress = K. Strain [ Hooke’s Law Equation about the stress-strain relationship ] ……………………. (a)

 From equation (a) we get, Stress/Strain = K ……………………. (b)